 What is Lot Tracking?

 Lot tracking is an effective method through which pharmaceutical manufacturers can track and trace their medication.
 This allows healthcare companies to remove both counterfeit medications and recalled medications.
-Lot tracking is essential for inventory management and supply chain integrity.
+Lot tracking is essential for inventory management and supply chain integrity, and when combined with mobile device management solutions, it ensures real-time monitoring and secure handling of sensitive pharmaceutical data.

 Lot tracking records data on a specific quantity of product – gallons, pounds, etc. – and makes it easy for manufacturers to trace the raw materials within a specific batch of medications.